anirudh-hegde/insightassist/README.md

-# 🚀 TraceAssist
+# 🚀 InsightAssist

 [![SigNoz](https://img.shields.io/badge/Observability-SigNoz-orange.svg)](https://signoz.io/)
 [![OpenTelemetry](https://img.shields.io/badge/Telemetry-OpenTelemetry-lightgrey.svg)](https://opentelemetry.io/)

-**TraceAssist** is a Kubernetes-native observability helper that automatically instruments your Java, Node.js, or Python applications, ships traces, metrics & logs to SigNoz Cloud, and even suggests manual instrumentation via AI.
-All you do is point TraceAssist at your un-instrumented code (zip or GitHub repo) and hit **Instrument**—we handle the rest!
+**InsightAssist** is a Kubernetes-native observability helper that automatically instruments your Java, Node.js, or Python applications, ships traces, metrics & logs to SigNoz Cloud, and even suggests manual instrumentation via AI.
+All you do is point InsightAssist at your un-instrumented code (zip or GitHub repo) and hit **Instrument**—we handle the rest!

 ---